BabylonJS/OldDocumentationSite/content/tutorials/02_Mid_Level/Using_the_Canvas2D.md

 }, 10);
 ```

-See it live in this [playground](http://babylonjs-playground.com/#272WI1)
+See it live in this [playground](http://babylonjs-playground.com/#272WI1#1)

 Explanations:
 1. First part is mostly the same as the first example, but with a bigger size for the canvas.
 2. Then we create a first Rectangle, its parent is the Canvas itself, it's called "rect" and is centered in the Canvas with the position 150,150.
-The default origin of the Rectanble is 0.5,0.5 which make it at the center of the primitive itself.
-Then we have a size of 100,100, no fill brush and a grandient border.
+The default origin of the Rectangle is 0.5,0.5 which make it at the center of the primitive itself.
+Then we have a size of 100,100, no fill brush and a gradient border.
 Finally we change the border thickness and the round radius.
 3. We create a second rectangle called "insideRect", which has for parent the first one ("rect"), the position is at the center of its parent (0,0) and with a size of 40,40, we use a solid color brush for the fill content and a custom round radius.
 4. We create a timer that changes the rotation of "rect" every 10ms.